2015 Grants to a total of £220,000

 CMOS camera for selective plane illumination microscopy

 CLARITY is a novel and exciting technique for 3D imaging of the form and structure of the kidney and gut.
-It requires a special camera and the Trust has agreed to purchase one to enable the establishment of the technique in the Centre for Nephrology.
+It requires a special camera and the Trust has purchased one to enable the establishment of the technique in the Centre for Nephrology.

 Dr Anselm Zdebik, Dr Joanna Marks, Dr Steven Walsh, Dr Felice Leung.